Contrast-Security-OSS/docs/content/admin/org_settings/Notifications.md

 <a href="assets/images/AdminNotificationEmail.png" rel="lightbox" title="Admin Email Notification"><img class="thumbnail" src="assets/images/AdminNotificationEmail.png"/></a>

-### Organizational Notifications
+## Organizational Notifications
-Introduced in 3.2.6 (April 2016), organizational notifications provide organization administrators with an interface for notifying users when key events happen with their Contrast deployment.
+Organizational notifications provide organization administrators with an interface for notifying users when key events happen with their Contrast deployment.
 Organization administrators have the ability to define default values for all users within their organization in terms of what criteria to notify by default, as well as which channels to leverage.
 Individual users have the ability to modify the default subscriptions.
 To change an individual user's notification settings, do the following:

-* Log in as the user
+* Log in to Contrast
-* From the **Settings** drop-down menu, select **My Account**
+* Select **Your Account** from the user menu in the upper right
-* Select **Notifications**
+* Select **Notifications** in the left navigation
 * Change one or more values

 Below is a list of available subscription options: